Reviewed by Sharon Denny, MS, RDN

 What's your biggest obstacle to healthy eating?
 Do you think fruit and vegetables are too expensive, or just don't like the way they taste?
 Academy Spokesperson Joan Salge Blake, MS, RDN, LDN, says your local farmers markets will overcome both complaints with one bite of a tomato.

-Salge Blake says the best thing about produce from farmers markets is that it's grown locally so it can be picked at peak ripeness, transported fewer miles, and generally sold at lower prices.
+The best thing about produce from farmers markets, says Salge Blake, is that it's grown locally so it can be picked at peak ripeness, transported fewer miles and generally sold at lower prices.
 She says she once conducted an experiment in which she bought two heads of lettuce at a farmers market near her home in Boston, and then two heads of lettuce at nearby supermarket.
 "The two heads at the farmers market were half the price and twice as big," she says.

-Not only is the food in many instances cheaper at a farmers market, Salge Blake says it tastes better too.
+Not only is the food in many instances cheaper at a farmers market, it tastes better too, says Salge Blake.
 "When it's picked ripe that's when it's at peak freshness, peak flavor and peak nutrients," she says.
 "We know most Americans are not consuming enough fruits and vegetables, and we know taste is the number one motivator for eating them.
 We have the best of both worlds [at a farmers market]: We have great price and great taste.
 It's just a fabulous combination."

 Talk to the Farmer

 Farmers markets are wonderful places to find ideal specimens of your favorite summer foods like tomatoes, berries, beets and herbs, but market-goers will find joy in discovering new foods as well.
-And, Salge Blake says, when you encounter a new fruit variety or heirloom vegetable you've never seen before, you're in the exact right place to find out more about it — you can ask the farmer who grew it!
+And, according to Salge Blake, when you encounter a new fruit variety or heirloom vegetable you've never seen before, you're in the exact right place to find out more about it — you can ask the farmer who grew it!
 "These are their babies so they love to tell you all about it," she says.
-"And they could even tell you how to prepare it, cook it and eat it.
+"And they could even tell you how to prepare it, cook it and eat it."